6 Min Read

 One of the most common complaints I hear from unhappy female partners is some version of, "I love him, but he doesn't love me."
 While it's not just women who say this, it does seem that more women feel this way than men.

 Don't get me wrong, there certainly are plenty of unhappy men.
-Just read through the comments left on the articles on the Guy Stuff Counseling blog to find out.
+Just read through the comments left on the articles on our Counseling Men Blog to find out.
 But in my experience more women are going to say, "I love him, but he doesn't love me," than men.
-A lot of guys are just more willing to distract themselves and put up with feeling this way.
+A lot of guys are just more willing to distract themselves and put up with feeling this way than are women.

 One Partner Is In Love and One Partner Is Not

 Our expectations for love, a relationship, and our partner play a big, big part in our relationship happiness and success.
-Here's an example of how expectations affect our relationship.
-This is a submission I received from a confused and devastated wife:
+Here's an example of how expectations affect relationships.
+This is a submission we received from a confused and devastated wife: